 You can safely save them in the freezer for 4-6 weeks.

-I place them in a ziplock bag, separating the sandwiches with a sheet of parchment paper to make sure they do not stick to each other.
+I place them in a ziploc bag, separating the sandwiches with a sheet of parchment paper to make sure they do not stick to each other.

 More Homemade Uncrustable Recipes

-Peanut Butter and Jelly works great for the freezer, but the Cut n’ Seal allows you to quickly make a variety of yummy crustless sandwiches.
+Peanut Butter and Jelly works great for the freezer, but the Cut n’ Seal also allows you to make a variety of yummy crustless sandwiches quickly.

 Here are a few more ideas (not freezer friendly)

 - Place a slice of cheese in the center for a crustless grilled cheese